"Sure you don't need anything, Dad?" my son asks.

 Toothless I think took my father's death the hardest of any of us.
 But Fury was right there, nudging him, extending a wing over him, giving him every form of support and love she could, as the rest of our family gently took his rider, his companion, away.

 We wrapped my father's body in a crimson wool blanket and set it up on a table, using it as a bier, out in the middle of the village that night.
 Not a word needed to be said.
 Everyone knew who had died.
 Toothless himself took up a vigil at my father's head, watching over him with Fury at his side.
-Other Dragon Riders, with torches in their hands in place of spears as they stood beside their dragons, and even joined by wild dragons, soon took up an honour guard watch on all sides of the bier, even surrounding Toothless and Fury, all without being asked.
+Other Dragon Riders soon came with torches in their hands in place of spears.
+Standing beside their dragons, and even joined by wild dragons, together they took up an honour guard watch on all sides of the bier, even surrounding Toothless and Fury, all without being asked.

 I stood for a while at my father's side as a nighttime snow gently fell, with my wife, Elara, my daughter Freedom and sons, Gerhard, Stoick, and Roald, as well as with our dragons and the rest of our clan around me, accepting the condolences and kind wishes from other villagers, both human and dragon.
 Finally, both Toothless and my wife encouraged me to go to bed, with Toothless assuring me that he and Fury would keep watch over my father through the night.